Factorized Higher-Order CNNs with an Application to Spatio-Temporal Emotion Estimation: Convolutions in a tensor framework

-While tensor decomposition have been explored in the context of deep learning for years, and in the mathematical context for decades, they are regularly rediscovered and re-introduced in different forms.
+While tensor decompositions have been explored in the field of mathematics for decades and in the context of deep learning for years, they are regularly rediscovered and re-introduced in different forms.
 Here, we revisit popular deep neural network architectures under the lens of tensor factorization.
 Specifically, we show how these blocks can be obtained from a regular convolution by applying tensor decomposition to its kernel.
 In practice, batch-normalisation layers and non-linearities are inserted in between the intermediary convolution to facilitate learning from scratch.

-\textbf{ResNet Bottleneck block:} \citet{resnet} introduced a block, coined \emph{Bottleneck block} in their seminal work on deep residual networks.
+\paragraph{ResNet Bottleneck block} \cite{resnet} introduced a block, coined \emph{Bottleneck block} in their seminal work on deep residual networks.
 It consists in a series of a \(1 \times 1\) convolution, to reduce the number of channels, a smaller regular (\(3 \times 3\)) convolution, and another \(1 \times 1\) convolution to restore the rank to the desired number of output channels.
-Based on the equivalence derived in section~\ref{ssec:tucker-conv}, it is straightforward to see this as applying Tucker decomposition to the kernel of a regular convolution.
+Based on the equivalence derived in Section~\ref{ssec:tucker-conv}, it is straightforward to see this as applying Tucker decomposition to the kernel of a regular convolution.

-\textbf{ResNext and Xception:} ResNext~\citep{xie2017aggregated} builds on this bottleneck architecture, which, as we have shown, is equivalent to applying Tucker decomposition to the convolutional kernel.
+\paragraph{ResNext and Xception} ResNext~\cite{xie2017aggregated} builds on this bottleneck architecture, which, as we have shown, is equivalent to applying Tucker decomposition to the convolutional kernel.
 In order to reduce the rank further, the output is expressed as a sum of such bottlenecks, with a lower-rank.
-This can be reformulated efficiently using grouped-convolution~\citep{xie2017aggregated}.
-In parallel, a similar approach was proposed by~\citet{chollet2017xception}, but without \(1 \times 1\) convolution following the grouped depthwise convolution.
+This can be reformulated efficiently using grouped-convolution~\cite{xie2017aggregated}.
+In parallel, a similar approach was proposed by~\cite{chollet2017xception}, but without \(1 \times 1\) convolution following the grouped depthwise convolution.